DaveWM/dave-martin-blog/content/posts/the-web-before-teatime.md

 #### #1 - Streaming Queries

 Ideally, we want to be able to pass an arbitrary query to the database and have results stream back.
 When the database is updated in a way that affects the query, we want to know the new result.
 Unfortunately, very few databases offer this.
 The solution mentioned in "The Web After Tomorrow" is to create a "reversible" query language - one that can be used to query the database, but also to determine if a database transaction affects the query results.
 Although there has been [some progress](https://materialize.com/docs/sql/subscribe/) on this front, it's sadly missing from all mainstream databases.
+Datomic allows you to monitor transactions using the [transaction report queue](https://blog.datomic.com/2013/10/the-transaction-report-queue.html), but there's no way to determine if a transaction affects an arbitrary query.

 #### #2 - Authorisation